cybermaggedon/pyglowmarkt/README.md

 I can't get these to work, maybe not implemented, or maybe only work with Glowmarkt hardware (I'm testing with a SMETS2 meter).

-I don't have a gas smart meter, maybe it would work, maybe not.

 ## Command line

 ### `glowmarkt-dump`